© 2025 WGCU News

 The drought drying out the region since January has led to visible drying in the Everglades, threatened wildlife habitats, and caused water levels in key aquifers to drop to concerning lows.

 Despite the downpours, meteorologists and drought experts warn that the respite will be short-lived as the dry season continues to push back the wet season.
-Those showers were far from sufficient to erase a rainfall deficit that has reached nearly six inches for the year, nor ease the threat of wildfire in most places.
+Those showers were far from sufficient to erase a rainfall deficit that has reached nearly six inches for the year, nor will they ease the threat of wildfire in most places.

-The lack of sustained rainfall for the last five months has pushed wildfire risk to critical levels, with hundreds of small blazes breaking out across the region in recent weeks and local fire officials reporting they remain on edge.
+The lack of sustained rainfall for the past five months has pushed wildfire risk to critical levels, with hundreds of small blazes breaking out across the region in recent weeks and local fire officials reporting they remain on edge.

 More than 1,800 wildfires have charred 86,600 acres throughout Florida.